Due to availability, I have been the person to take both parents to all of their doctor/dentist appointments over the pa...Read more

 Tailoring a Will and Power of Attorney for Multiple States

 A lawyer can generally draft a will that is generic enough to be probated in any state except Louisiana, which has very specific rules.
-However, according to ElderLawAnswers founder Harry Margolis, who is quoted in a recent Wall Street Journal article on the subject, if you aren't careful, you still may have to go through probate in every state you have property in.
-To avoid this, you have two options.
+However, real property in another state is subject to probate in that state even if you don't live there.
+If you aren't careful, your estate may have to go through probate in every state you have property in.

 A power of attorney -- which allows a person you appoint to act in your place for financial purposes if you ever become incapacitated -- is an important estate planning document for anyone, including individuals with property in multiple states.
-One power of attorney should work in multiple states as long as it is written generally enough.
-According to Mr. Margolis, there are two exceptions to this rule: Florida requires two witnesses and Illinois requires the use of a specific form.
-Mr. Margolis cautions, however, that even if the power of attorney complies with state law, a bank may not accept it.
-He recommends letting the bank know about your power of attorney and making sure there are no specific forms that the bank requires.
+One power of attorney should work in multiple states as long as it is written generally enough, but states may have different rules for what makes a valid power of attorney.
+State laws usually recognize a valid power of attorney created in another state, but you should check with an attorney in the state to make sure it will be recognized.
+Even if the power of attorney complies with state law, a bank may not accept it.
+You should let the bank know about your power of attorney and make sure there are no specific forms that the bank requires.

 For more information on estate planning, click here.

 Contact your attorney to make sure your estate planning documents will work in multiple states.
 To find an attorney near you, click here.